spacetelescope/crds/documentation/crds_users_guide/source/web_site_use.rst

    properties correctly.

-Following this process is the key to maintaining the rmap's internal naming links so that this "two mappings derived from the same thing" check works correctly.
+Following this process is the key to maintaining the rmap's internal naming links.
+The internal naming links are used to track the derivation of rmaps and generate the Edit Collision Warnings.
+Edit Collision warnings indicate when two rmaps were derived from the same source and can mean that one of the two change sets will be lost if the delivery is not corrected.

 Imap and Pmap Differences
 +++++++++++++++++++++++++